brucecui97/habitat_interface/README.md

 3. Deactivatie Anaconda and or switch to a ROS compatible python 2.7 environment, as you won't need python>=3.6 anymore to interact with the Habitat backend

 4. Run `roslaunch habitat_interface default.launch` to convert all habitat sensor messages into ROS mssageses (e.g.  numpy image to ros image).
-This launch file also launches a joystick controller to control habitat agent, rviz, rqt_graph, rqt_tree, and laser scan matcher, image view
+This launch file also launches a joystick controller to control the habitat agent along with visualization tools such as rviz, rqt_graph, and image view

 <!--
 This launch file also ensure all of the custom habitat sensor topics are being converted to ROS topics (e.g. numpy image converted to ROS image).
 Most notably, there is a node in this launch file to convert a depth image into laser scan. -->

 ### Publish/subscribed topics by hab_ros_plant.py

 List out finialzied publish/subscribed topic names

 ### Publish/subscribed topics by habitat_interface launch files

-List out the finialized published/subscribed topic names for default.launch (possibly hector_map.launch and move_base.launch but these are pretty standard ROS package launch files so maybe just say refer to their wiki)
+List out the finialized published/subscribed topic names for default.launch (possibly also hector_map.launch and move_base.launch but these are pretty standard ROS package launch files so maybe just say refer to their wiki)

 ### Modifying Habitat Simulator Settings